Avianca El Salvador: Merger and controversy in Costa Rica (2012–13)

-On October 10, 2012, it was reported in a press conference that the trade name TACA International was going to disappear from the public eye and the promotion and marketing strategies were going to be owned by Avianca, according to representatives of the group that controls the brand.
-The Avianca-Taca's CEO, Fabio Villegas, explained that the use of the single brand for the group would occur in the first half of 2013.
-Eventually the TACA trade name wouldn't disappear from the public eye TACA will continue to operate but it will operate under the Avianca El Salvador brand and it will remain a full member of Star Alliance.
-Despite the TACA name permanently retired, Avianca El Salvador still continued to use the IACA and IACO identifiers "TA" and "TAI", along with the call sign "TACA" for Avianca El Salvador Operated flights.
+On 10 October 2012, it was reported in a press conference that the trade name TACA International would disappear from the public eye and the promotion and marketing strategies would be owned by Avianca, according to representatives of the group that controls the brand.
+AviancaTaca's CEO, Fabio Villegas, explained that the use of the single brand for the group would occur in the first half of 2013.
+Although the TACA trade name would disappear from the public eye, TACA will continue to operate but it will operate under the Avianca El Salvador brand and it will remain a full member of Star Alliance.
+Despite the TACA name being permanently retired, Avianca El Salvador continues to use the IATA and IACO identifiers "TA" and "TAI", along with the call sign "TACA" for flights.

-On May 18, 2013, the Avianca-Taca Holding group downgraded the Juan Santamaría International Airport Hub in San José, Costa Rica to a base of operations as part of post-merger restructuring.
+On 18 May 2013, AviancaTaca Holding downgraded the Juan Santamaría International Airport hub in San José, Costa Rica to a base of operations as part of the post-merger restructuring.
 This included the discontinuation of more than five non-stop flights made by the airline to and from San Jose, including flights to all cities in the United States.
-As a consequence, more than 200 employees lost their jobs (equivalent to 20% of the work force of the airline).
+As a consequence, more than 200 employees lost their jobs (equivalent to 20% of the workforce of the airline).
 This was controversial in Costa Rica and led to an extensive investigation by the civil aviation authorities of that country against the holding company.

+In November 2022, Avianca painted one of its Airbus A320s (registration: N567AV) in TACA Airlines' 1990s livery.

+Operations

+Avianca El Salvador is headquartered at Avenida El Espino in Antiguo Cuscatlán, El Salvador.
+The airline's air operator's certificate is COA-002-TA.
+Avianca El Salvador uses the ICAO airline designator "TAI"; it used the IATA airline designator "TA" until 1 January 2024 which it transitioned to the Avianca code "AV".